Toward Adaptive Semantic Communications: Efficient Data Transmission via Online Learned Nonlinear Transform Source-Channel Coding: Overfitting the Source

-where the scaling factor $\eta_\delta$ is tied with the capability of codec used to transmit $\boldsymbol{\delta}$, $\boldsymbol{\hat \delta}$ denotes the reconstructed $\boldsymbol{\delta}$ at the receiver end, and $\beta$ controls the tradeoff between the standard RD loss and the model transmission rate.
-Minimization of $\mathcal{L}_{\text{RDM}}$ in \eqref{eq_fullmodel_instant_loss_func} ensures any cost in the model stream contributes to the RD performance improvement.
+where the scaling factor $\eta_\delta$ is tied with the capability of codec used to transmit $\boldsymbol{\delta}$, $\boldsymbol{\hat \delta}$ denotes the reconstructed $\boldsymbol{\delta}$ at the receiver end, and $\beta$ controls the trade-off between the standard R-D loss and the model stream bandwidth cost.
+Minimization of $\mathcal{L}_{\text{R-D-M}}$ in \eqref{eq_fullmodel_instant_loss_func} ensures any cost in the model stream contributes to the R-D performance improvement.

 For the model prior $p_{\boldsymbol{\delta}}$, any probability distribution function can be selected, herein, we naturally define $p_{\boldsymbol{\delta}}$ as a factorized model, i.e., $p_{\boldsymbol{\delta}}(\boldsymbol{\delta}) = \prod\nolimits_i{p_{{\delta_i}}({\delta_i})}$, where every component is of the same parameter.
 Each $p_{{\delta_i}}({\delta_i})$ is consistently generated from zero-centered Gaussian with a shared variance $\sigma^2$ as